 Streamlined and Simplified Incentives for Australian Apprenticeships

-From 1 July 2020, the Streamlined and Simplified Incentives for Australian Apprenticeships will make it easier for employers to access financial support for employing an apprentice, as well as simplifying and streamlining employer incentives payments.
+The Streamlined and Simplified Incentives for Australian Apprenticeships (IAA) will make it easier for employers to access financial support for employing an apprentice, as well as simplifying and streamlining employer incentives payments.
 Under the new Incentives for Australian Apprenticeships program, many employers will be financially better off, making it easier for employers to take on an apprentice.

-For more information, employers can contact their Australian Apprenticeship Support Network Provider on 13 38 73.
+For more information, employers can contact their local Australian Apprenticeship Support Network Provider.

 National Skills Needs List

-The Department of Employment, Skills, Small and Family Business is undertaking a Review of the Australian Apprenticeships National Skills Needs List and will advise the Government on the methodology for identifying skills shortage occupations and the inaugural composition of the replacement list.
+The Department of Education, Skills and Employment is undertaking a Review of the Australian Apprenticeships National Skills Needs List and will advise the Government on the methodology for identifying skills shortage occupations and the inaugural composition of the replacement list.

 Further information about the Review can be found on the Review of the Australian Apprenticeships National Skills Needs List page.